Cathcart Circle Lines: Glasgow Metro

 The Cathcart Circle has been identified as one of the heavy rail lines that would be converted to metro as part of the proposals for the Glasgow Metro project.
 No timescale or budget has been released so far, but it is anticipated that it would be one of the first metro lines given that most of the infrastructure is already in place.

+Balgray Station

+A new station on the Neilston line at Balgray situated south of the town of Barrhead in East Renfrewshire is currently under construction as of July 2025 with an expected opening date of autumn 2026 the station will be located slightly to the west of the planned but never constructed Lyoncross station.